 Captivating opera audiences and critics alike since her Canadian Opera Company mainstage debuts in the roles of Lauretta in Gianni Schicchi and Musetta in La Bohème, soprano Sally Dibblee has performed the title roles in Madama Butterfly and Lucia di Lammermoor with Calgary Opera, Elizabetta in Maria Stuarda with Pacific Opera Victoria, Mimi in La Bohème with Arizona Opera, Liu in Turandot with Kentucky Opera and the Canadian premiere of John Adams’ Nixon in China playing Pat Nixon with Vancouver Opera, to name a few.
 She has been a featured soloist with the Toronto Symphony, Calgary Philharmonic, Symphony New Brunswick, and the Mineria Symphony in Mexico, among others.

-She made her theatre debut with St. Andrews Summer Theatre Company playing the role of the notoriously flawed singer Florence Foster Jenkins in the hilarious Souvenir.
+Sally made her theatre debut with St. Andrews Summer Theatre Company playing the role of notoriously flawed singer Florence Foster Jenkins in the hilarious Souvenir.
 Upcoming is a performance in the title role of Adrianna Lecouvreur with Opera in Concert in Toronto.
 Sally will sing with Symphony NB in December with Guest Conductor Kevin Mallon.

-A former faculty member at Mount Allison University, Sally is in demand as a voice teacher and adjudicator of regional and provincial Music Festivals.
+A former faculty member of Mount Allison University, Sally is in demand as a voice teacher, Masterclass lecturer and adjudicator.
 She is the conductor of the Fredericton Ladies Choir.